roboturnerdev/react-state-design/README.md

 * Centralize State In Parent

-> Notes on the topic of state-design can be found in /public/notes/
+> The notes I've taken on the topic of state-design can be found in /public/notes/

 ## Requirements: